theertha-gs/ISLinterpreter/backend/README.md

-# Ishara Sign Language Translator Backend
+# ISL Interpreter Backend

-This is the backend component of the Ishara Sign Language Translator, which recognizes Indian Sign Language (ISL) gestures in real-time.
+This is the backend component of the ISL Interpreter, which recognizes Indian Sign Language (ISL) gestures in real-time.

 ## Setup and Installation